tonytins/citylimits/README.md

 ![Screenshot](screenshot.png)

-City Limits is a re-imagining of SimCity Classic using
+City Limits is a re-imagining of SimCity Classic that brings modern city building concepts to the classic game.

 ## Getting Started